 But Teenie knew that Mr. Derby was probably quite capable of murder and would be within the limits of social acceptability to do so for this

-someone who has exceptional intellectual ability and originality
+someone who has exceptional intellectual ability

 Of course, don’t take no